Palm Beach Center for Pelvic Health: Linda A Kiley, MD

 Surgery may be done vaginally, laparoscopically/robotically or in some combination when appropriate.

-To reduce risk and improve recovery, the team at Linda Kiley MD, Urogynecology & Advance Pelvic Surgery uses a minimally invasive surgical approach whenever possible.
+To reduce risk and improve recovery, we use a minimally invasive surgical approach whenever possible.

-If you’re experiencing symptoms you think may be pelvic prolapse, please call or schedule an appointment online.
+If you’re experiencing symptoms you think may be pelvic prolapse, please call the Palm Beach Center for Pelvic Health at 561-701-2841 to schedule an appointment.